dgdecorso/m431_ap24a_website-game/INFORMING.md

 ## Collecting Information

-<ul><li> at first we had to find a partner and find a project that we wanted to do, we decided to make a game and a website to download it.</li></ul>
+<ul><li> at first we had to find a partner, we wanted to do a project with persons but we decide to do it with 2two persons because its easier to plan the project.
+We discussed our ideas and did put them together and we found a project that we both liked, we decided to make a game and a website to download it.</li></ul>

 <hr>

 ## Informing if we can do this project

-<ul><li> We discussed our skills and we came to the conclusion that Leons doing the game and Diego is doing website. </li></ul>
+<ul><li> We discussed our skills in Programming and we saw the Diego knew a little bit of HTML and Leon had expirience in programming games with godot.
+We came to the conclusion that Diego would do the Website and Leon is going to do the Game with all the Sprites. </li></ul>

 <hr>